seibushin/todo/README.md

 ## Usage
 <a href="http://localhost:8080/todo/">http://localhost:8080/todo/</a><br>
 <p>Use the first section of the page to add a new todo.
 A todo needs a title and a date.</p>
 <p>Use the second section to search/view your open todos and edit them.
-You can set the Done? to true to show already done todos in the list.</p>
+You can set the done-flag to true to show already done todos in the list.</p>